DanHerman212/nlp_project/README.md

 </p>
 </center>

+The top 20 caetgories are associated with 93% of the messages analyzed.

 # Data Cleaning
 An ETL script was created to perform the data cleaning process.
 The script will extract the data from two CSV files, the first containing messages and the second containing the disaster response categories.
 The script will then transform the data into a usable format, and load it into a SQLite database.<br>